-All other required readings are available in pdf form available on e-learning or as digital journal articles.
+As yet no undergraduate textbook on 21st century archaeology is available.
+Lecture summaries and handouts take the place of textbook chapters.
+All required readings are provided in pdf form on Canvas or can be accessed as digital journal articles.
+See the weekly module for specific assignments.
 These include Units of the Archaeology Workbook by Susan D. Gillespie, which is needed for the Thursday labs.
-Students should print and complete the numbered exercises from the Workbook, most of which are handed in for grading during the laboratory periods.
+Students should print out and complete the numbered exercises from the Workbook, most of which are handed in for grading during the laboratory periods.